zhyanlin/zhyanlin.github.io/_pages/about.md

 * Interpretable machine learning for (epi)genome data analysis
 * Representation learning approaches in biological data analysis

-Please contact me by email with your CV, transcripts, publications (if any),  motivation letter (required for Ph.D. position), and research proposal (optional).
+Please contact me by email with your CV, transcripts, publications (if any),  motivation letter (required for shortlisted Ph.D. applicants), and research proposal (optional).

 Research
 ======